Nemesis (Momen play): The Fourth Unity

 In fact, the two plays Rupantor and Nemesis by Nurul Momen, ushered in the modernism of theatre of East Bengal, subsequently called East Pakistan and finally becoming the independent Bangladesh.

 Before Nemesis only a few playwrights had attempted a one-character play, but none had the full form of a play continuing for one and a half hours without break.
 Nurul Momen did not only adorn the play with witty dialogues, but also made the character recite poems and even sing.
-His conversations over the phone, with neighbours, with his conscience and lastly with his murderer is drawn in such an ingenious way that the absence of these characters on the stage is never felt.
-Not for once the audience can get bored because of the unpredictable turn of the events cleverly knitted in the plot.
+His conversations over the phone, with neighbours, with his conscience and lastly with his murderer is drawn in such a way that the absence of these characters on the stage is never felt.

 Written against the backdrop of Bengal famine of the early 1940s, Nemesis depicts the moral predicaments of a middle-class schoolteacher Surojit Nandi.
 Surojit married Sulota, daughter of the dishonest, affluent Nripen Bose.
 Nripen gives Surojit an ultimatum that if he [Surojit] can not earn five hundred thousand Taka within three months, he won't accept the latter's marriage to his daughter.

 Surojit is left with no other option but to undertake several unethical actions.
 Eventually he wants to break free from the wrong path but he is denied by Nemesis, the Greek goddess of retribution and vengeance.